This environment variable may be used by any rule to decide whether it matches or not.

 Installation

-Install The Fuck
+Install The Fuck with pip:

 sudo pip install thefuck